Table of Contents Show

-Although there are a limited number of condos that fall under the pre-war category, New York still offers plenty of choices in this arena.
+Although there are a limited number of condos that fall under the pre-war category; New York City still offers plenty of choices in this arena.
 Here are ten of the most popular prewar condominiums in NYC.

-Both a hotel and a residence, this historic landmark was built in 1907 and boasts two addresses: 768 Fifth Avenue and 1 Central Park South.
-Apartments start around $1.5 million and go up from there in this classic New York landmark at the south end of the park.
+Both a hotel and a residence, this historic landmark was built in 1907 and has two addresses: 768 Fifth Avenue and 1 Central Park South.
+Apartments start at around $1.5 million and go up from there in this famous New York landmark at the south end of the park.

 Constructed in 1940, 737 Park is new on the condo scene – Henry Macklowe converted the building in 2013.
 Expect to pay in the $3.5 million range and higher for a one-bedroom unit.
 This building boasts just 50 apartments on 20 floors.

-The JW Marriot Essex House is most recognized for its red neon roof sign.
-The Art Deco high-rise –– at 160 Central Park South –– contains both luxury hotel rooms and condominium residences, many of which have tree-top views of Central Park.
-Adored for its storied history, the building has been featured in films and on television.
+The JW Marriot Essex House is recognized for its red neon roof sign.
+The Art Deco high-rise, at 160 Central Park South, contains both luxury hotel rooms and condominium residences, many of which have tree-top views of Central Park.
+With a storied history, the building has been featured in films and on television.
 Expect to pay about $1.4 million for a one-bedroom apartment at The Essex.

 Built in 1928, this condominium offers incredible views of Central Park.
-With only 54 apartments on 23 floors, the former Adams Hotel was gut renovated in 1991.
-Average square footage price is approximately $3,400.
+With only 54 residences on 23 floors, the former Adams Hotel was gut renovated in 1991.
+The average square footage price is approximately $3,400.

 As the headquarters for iconic Tiffany & Company, this zinc and glass Flatiron building with 12 stories and 36 apartments overlooks Union Square Park and is adjacent to Greenwich Village.
-Average sale price is about $7.5 million.
+The average sale price is about $7.5 million.

-Located at 2109 Broadway between 73rd and 74th, you’ll find stunning architectural details like patterned herringbone floors, mirrored interior doors with transoms, wainscoting and more in this Upper West Side treasure.
-Known to attract celebrities, expect to pay in the $1.6 million range for a two-bedroom condo and as much as $12 million for a sprawling apartment with seven bedrooms.
+Located at 2109 Broadway between 73rd and 74th, you’ll find stunning architectural details like patterned herringbone floors, mirrored interior doors with transoms, wainscoting, and more in this Upper West Side treasure.
+Known to attract celebrities; expect to pay in the $1.6 million range for a two-bedroom condo; as much as $12 million for a sprawling apartment with seven bedrooms.

 At 252 Seventh Avenue, this building is one of the most significant residential conversions in the neighborhood.
-Completed in 2000, the condos range from studios to four-bedroom lofts with an average of about $2,000 per square foot.
-Various amenities include a garage, roof deck, children’s playroom, and a fitness center.
+Built in 2000, the condos range from studios to four-bedroom lofts with an average of about $2,000 per square foot.
+Many amenities include a garage, roof deck, children’s playroom, and a fitness center.